 Images: Top Row Left - Antique Chic Earrings (Sold Out) and Treasured Beauty Bangle (Sold Out) by Glitzy Secrets | Top Row Right via Outfit Trends | Bottom Row Left via Hello Fashion | Bottom Row Right via Lookastic

 Again, office Christmas parties can involve anything from black tie to an informal dinner.
 For a typical party evening with a Festive dress code, an outfit that’s sparkly and fun is always a good idea.
 There are plenty of great dresses in the shops at this time of year or why not add a sequined blazer over a classic little black dress?
-Team with sky-high heels and great sparkly jewellery for a really party perfect ensemble.
+Team with sky-high heels and great accessories such as a statement necklace or even a coordinating jewellery set with clip earrings for a really party perfect ensemble.
 I’m a big fan of skinny black trousers and statement tops for evenings like this and again, fabulous heels and a gorgeous clutch bag will keep you looking super glam.

 As for the festive period with family, there’s always the Christmas jumper!
 If you’d prefer to wear something more classic, how about a short tweed skirt, chunky knit jumper and boots?
 You can give your look a fashionable edge with your accessories but this outfit would see you through Christmas with the in-laws, trips out and country excursions that combine walking with a drink at the pub!
 For a chic city look, skinny trousers, boots or heels and a heavenly coat are all your need.
 Add some chunky jewellery and statement sunglasses if the sun is shining (or if you’re over indulged the night before!)

 My last piece of advice would be to not feel constrained or worried by dress codes – they’re there to help you and there’s always room for a big dose of seasonal individuality!